 Tis Hazari incident: DCP Monika Bhardwaj seen pleading before lawyers to stop violence in latest CCTV footage

-In two separate CCTV footages, DCP North Monika Bhardwaj was seen being harassed and chased by some people dressed as lawyers.
+In two separate CCTV footages, DCP North Monika Bhardwaj was harassed and chased by some people dressed as lawyers.
 In another clip, she was seen pleading before the lawyers to stop the violence after a clash broke out between police and lawyers at the Tis Hazari court on November 2.

 As many as eight lawyers and about 20 policemen including Additional Deputy Commissioner of Police (North) and two Station House Officers (SHOs) sustained injuries in the clash that took place on November 2 in Tis Hazari court premises.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)